 As described above, sex therapy can assist with sexual development and fulfillment.
 Studies show people who have sex live longer, and a healthy sex life contributes to overall health.
 Sex may lower blood pressure, increase the immune system, improve heart health, better sleep, and increase relationship satisfaction.
 Also, a healthy sex life increases overall stress reduction in the way of physiologically and emotionally.

 If you experience difficulty during any part of sex, you could be suffering from sexual dysfunction.
 Don’t panic—that’s not as frightening as it sounds.
 The term only refers to a difficulty that occurs in any phase of the sexual response cycle.
 Any issue that prevents you, your partner, or both of you from experiencing sexual satisfaction can lead to decreased sexual desire.
 Ultimately, this can have a significant impact on your relationship.
 Luckily, most sexual dysfunctions are treatable, so it is essential to share your concerns with your partner and your healthcare provider.
 With the right treatment and support, you can have a healthy sexual function and relationship.
+For more in depth information about sex therapy, read this blog post.

 Sexual trauma refers to a broad range of sexual violence and assault, including but not limited to incest, rape, sexual abuse, hate crimes, sexual exploitation, stalking, and sexual harassment.
 The aftermath of such trauma can significantly negatively impact an individual’s self-esteem, current and future relationships, and overall happiness and well-being.
 The most common effects of sexual trauma are depression, sexual dysfunction, PTSD, self-mutilation, substance abuse, flashbacks, anxiety, anger, guilt, shame, and isolation.
 Of course, none of these are exclusively related to sexual trauma.
 As a result, it can be challenging to pinpoint the effects of sexual trauma.
 Identifying the consequences is especially true as symptoms can sometimes occur many years after the experience.